pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 3. On the plan selection page, click **Get Started for Free** in the **Developer Tier** plan.

-4. On the **Create a Cluster (Dev Tier)** page, update the default cluster name if necessary, and then select the region where you want to create your cluster.
+4. On the **Create a Cluster (Developer Tier)** page, update the default cluster name if necessary, and then select the region where you want to create your cluster.

 5. Click **Create**.